alex21738/Book_Reccommendation_System/README.md

 ## Project Goal

-The goal of this project is to create a content-based item-to-item recommendation system for books.
+The goal of this project is to create a content-based item-to-item recommendation system for books(P13N).

 ## Data Introduction